panditashushukl/ESamaaj/backend/Notes.md

 - Always wrap Code of Mongodb connection code in the try-catch.
 - Database is always in another continent so to communicate with DB takes time, always wrap the code in async - await.
 - Professionally always start iffe with semicolon.
+- The asyncHandler utility is a higher-order function that wraps async route handlers and catches any errors, so you don’t need to write try/catch in every single route.

 ### Setting Project